enormandeau/github_tutorial/files/04_basic_workflow.md

 ## Downloading a repository from GitHub

 - Clicking the `Download ZIP` link
-- Copy the clone URL on the main page of the repository, and use `git clone
+- Copy the URL on the main page of the repository, and use `git clone <URL>` in the terminal
-  <URL>` in
-  the terminal

 ## Git basic workflow